packmad/packmad.github.io/_posts/2017-01-17-real-vs-effective.md

 }
 ```

-Usually the various ID have the same value when you run a program, but sometimes happens that a computer system needs to run programs with temporarily elevated privileges in order to perform a specific task.
+Usually the IDs have the same value when you run a program, but sometimes happens that an operating system needs to run programs with temporarily elevated privileges in order to perform a specific task.

 The **setuid** (set user id) is a permission bit, that **allows the users to exec a program with the permissions of its owner.** The **setgid** (set group id) is a bit that **allows the user to exec a program with the permissions of the group owner.**